top of page

 豆腐潤

 豆腐潤 Dried tofu.
-Dried tofu should be written as 豆腐乾 but since 乾 means dry (no water, hence no money), the character is thus substituted by 潤 (moist).
-Dried tofu is a piece of small squared tofu.
-It is used to imply something, usually area (like a room), is small.
+Dried tofu should be written as 豆腐乾 but since 乾 means "dry" (no water, hence no money), the character is thus substituted by 潤 (moist).
+Dried tofu is a small square-shaped tofu, and in Cantonese slang, it is used to imply that something, usually a room or space, is small.

 =